DariuszKobiela/sign-language-recognition-using-CNN/README.md

 The testing application was run on a Samsung Galaxy S8 with Android 9.0.
 For each model and accelerator configuration, inference time data was collected.
 Data was gathered for each gesture, which was shown against a uniform background for approximately 5 seconds.

 The application allow users to select the network, delegate, and number of threads for inference.
 The camera continuously capture frames and provide them to the loaded model.
 Before delivering frames to the network, the images must be appropriately processed.
 This process includes segmentation to separate the hand from the background by converting the color space from RGB to HSV, a method that effectively distinguishes skin tones.
 The segmented image is then converted to grayscale and resized to fit the input layer of the neural network.
 The installed network makes predictions and provide feedback to the user in the form of text with the percentage prediction result.

-[ADD: The details about the usage, testing and implementation of the Mobile Application]

 ## 3.4.
 Methods of Network Optimization
 A detailed description of the used optimization methods